 How Copy Trading Works for Indians

 Select experienced traders (strategy providers) on a copy trading platform, allocate capital (minimum Rs 15,000-20,000), and their trades are automatically replicated in your account proportionally.
 When they profit, you profit.
 When they lose, you lose.
 The key is selecting the right providers and managing your risk exposure.
 See our broker guide.
+For a detailed breakdown of fees and features, see our XM broker review for Indian traders.

 Platform Selection